slawo/gollamas/README.md

 This is a reverse proxy for ollama, it accepts mainly chat and generation requests, it reads requests and  transfers the payload to a server which has been specifically assigned to run the model reffered to in the request.
 Reffer to [API](#api) for a list of endpoints currently supported.

 ## run binary
+Binaries are automatically compiled and made available in the [latest github release](https://github.com/slawo/gollamas/releases/latest).

 ````
 gollamas --level=warn \
     --listen 0.0.0.0:11434